dotnetappdev/jsonxml2sql/README.md

 - Use the Sample JSON/XML buttons to seed the editor, then click Load.
 - Use the filter in Results to narrow the multi-table overview (from `SELECT * FROM data`).
-- To export, use Download CSV/Excel.
+- To export, use Download CSV.
 - Generate INSERTs from current results with the toolbar button.

 ## Accessibility